Electric-Coin-Company/zcash-android-wallet-sdk/MIGRATIONS.md

 `WalletBalance` no longer has uninitialized default values.
 This means that `Synchronizer` fields that expose a WalletBalance now use `null` to signal an uninitialized value.
 Specifically this means `Synchronizer.orchardBalances`, `Synchronzier.saplingBalances`, and `Synchronizer.transparentBalances` have nullable values now.

+`WalletBalance` has been moved from the package `cash.z.ecc.android.sdk.type` to `cash.z.ecc.android.sdk.model`

 `ZcashSdk.ZATOSHI_PER_ZEC` has been moved to `Zatoshi.ZATOSHI_PER_ZEC`.

 `ZcashSdk.MINERS_FEE_ZATOSHI` has been renamed to `ZcashSdk.MINERS_FEE` and the type has changed from `Long` to `Zatoshi`.